teamleaderleo/mmdebstrap/README.md

  - chroot with apt in 11 seconds
  - gzipped tarball with apt is 27M small
  - bit-by-bit reproducible output
- - unprivileged operation using Linux user namespaces, fakechroot or proot
+ - unprivileged operation using Linux user namespaces or fakechroot
  - can operate on filesystems mounted with nodev
  - foreign architecture chroots with qemu-user
  - variant installing only Essential:yes packages and dependencies